JWST Observatory Overview

-The JWST Observatory is comprised of the spacecraft bus, the sun shield, the Optical Telescope Element (OTE), and the Integrated Science Instrument Module (ISIM), as shown in Figure 1.
+The JWST Observatory is comprised of the spacecraft bus, sun shield, Optical Telescope Element (OTE), and Integrated Science Instrument Module (ISIM), as shown in Figure 1.
 JWST will orbit the Sun-Earth second Lagrange point.

 The JWST spacecraft bus provides electrical power, communications, attitude control, thermal control, health and safety functions, command and data handling, and communications services, as well as propulsion for orbit insertion, orbit maintenance, and momentum unloading.
 The spacecraft bus is located on the sun-facing side of the observatory and operates in a temperature of about 300 K.

-In order for JWST to detect the infrared light from faint objects, the telescope and science instruments must be cooled to ~40 K. This cooling is done passively, by a five layer, tennis court-sized sun shield, whose purpose is to isolate the telescope and science instruments from the energy of the Sun, Earth, Moon, and the JWST spacecraft bus.
+In order for JWST to detect the infrared light from faint objects, the telescope and science instruments must be cooled to ~40 K. This cooling is done passively by a tennis court-sized sun shield; its purpose is to isolate the telescope and science instruments from the energy of the Sun, Earth, Moon, and the JWST spacecraft bus.

 Where JWST can point